 - Only artificial baits will be used, no live baits are allowed.

 - Any boater or non-boater who shows up at a tournament intoxicated or who drinks any alcoholic beverage during a tournament is automatically disqualified.

 - Guests are allowed, however all paid-up non-boaters wanting to fish must be drawn before a boater is allowed to bring a guest, members come first.

 - Any rule violations must be brought up at the end of the tournament, and the tournament leader’s decision concerning violations will be final.

 - Annual club dues will be $50.00 as approved by vote of the membership.
-New members will receive a club plaque.
 Annual dues are due each March.
-To be a member of the 4-F Bass Club you must be at least 16 years old.
-The 4-F Bass Club will accept members who are under 16 years old provided that one of their parents is a member of the club, the parent has to fish in each tournament that the minor fishes, and boaters have the right to refuse to have a minor on their boat.
+To be a member of the 4-F Bass Club you must be at least 18 years old.

 - The 4-F Bass Club will have two officers, a President and a Secretary/Treasurer.
 The President will be responsible for running the meetings, directing the tournaments, and for delegating necessary actions to other members, i.e. picking up T-shirts, hats, etc. The Secretary/Treasurer will be responsible for keeping the club’s money, maintaining the club’s balance book, and keeping minutes of the meetings.

 - Officers are elected for a one year term.
 Nominations for officers will be held each November, elections will be held each December, and the new officers will take office at the January meeting.